tht7/moonlight-ios-vision/README.md

 * Why does my cursor snap to where I'm looking: I have no idea, this is an OS level thing that I don't think we have control over, oh boy I sure wish I could adjust the snapping delay though ha!

 ## New Planned Features
-* Better magic trackpad support for right clicking + more
 * Microphone forwarding via VBAN to Voicemeter on windows

 # Donations